opencv/opencv/modules/gpu/doc/image_processing.rst

 .. highlight:: cpp

 .. index:: gpu::meanShiftFiltering

 gpu::meanShiftFiltering
 ---------------------------
-.. cpp:function:: void gpu::meanShiftFiltering(const GpuMat& src, GpuMat& dst, int sp, int sr, TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER + TermCriteria::EPS, 5, 1))
+.. cpp:function:: void gpu::meanShiftFiltering(const GpuMat& src, GpuMat& dst,
+   int sp, int sr,
+   TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER
+   + TermCriteria::EPS, 5, 1))

     Performs mean-shift filtering for each point of the source image.
-It maps each point of the source image into another point, and as the result we have new color and new position of each point.
+It maps each point of the source image into another point.
+As a result, we have a new color and new position of each point.

     :param src: Source image.
 Only  ``CV_8UC4`` images are supported for now.

-    :param dst: Destination image, containing color of mapped points.
-Will have the same size and type as ``src``.
+    :param dst: Destination image containing the color of mapped points.
+The size and type is the same as  ``src`` .

     :param sp: Spatial window radius.

     :param sr: Color window radius.

     :param criteria: Termination criteria.
 See :c:type:`TermCriteria`.

 .. index:: gpu::meanShiftProc

 gpu::meanShiftProc
 ----------------------
-.. cpp:function:: void gpu::meanShiftProc(const GpuMat& src, GpuMat& dstr, GpuMat& dstsp, int sp, int sr, TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER + TermCriteria::EPS, 5, 1))
+.. cpp:function:: void gpu::meanShiftProc(const GpuMat& src, GpuMat& dstr, GpuMat& dstsp, int sp, int sr, TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER
+   + TermCriteria::EPS, 5, 1))

-    Performs mean-shift procedure and stores information about processed points (i.e. their colors and positions) into two images.
+    Performs a mean-shift procedure and stores information about processed points (their colors and positions) in two images.

     :param src: Source image.
 Only  ``CV_8UC4`` images are supported for now.

-    :param dstr: Destination image, containing color of mapped points.
-Will have the same size and type as ``src``.
+    :param dstr: Destination image containing the color of mapped points.
+The size and type is the same as  ``src`` .

-    :param dstsp: Destination image, containing position of mapped points.
-Will have the same size as ``src`` and ``CV_16SC2`` type.
+    :param dstsp: Destination image containing the position of mapped points.
+The size is the same as  ``src``.
+The type is  ``CV_16SC2``.

     :param sp: Spatial window radius.